A kinetic approach to consensus-based segmentation of biomedical images: Acknowledgements

 \section{Acknowledgements}

 This work has been written within the activities of the GNFM group of INdAM (National Institute of High Mathematics).
-MZ acknowledges partial support of MUR-PRIN2020 Project No.2020JLWP23 (Integrated Mathematical Approaches to Socio-Epidemiological Dynamics).
-The research of MZ was partially supported by MIUR, Dipartimenti di Eccellenza Program (2018-2022), and Department of Mathematics “F. Casorati”, University of Pavia.
+M.Z. acknowledges the support of Next Generation EU Project No.P2022Z7ZAJ (A unitary mathematical framework for modelling muscular dystrophies).
+R.F.C., S.F. and A.L thank the INFN-CSN5 research project \textit{next$\_$AIM (Artificial Intelligence in Medicine: next steps)}, \url{https://www.pi.infn.it/aim/}.
+A.L. thanks the national project ``MIUR, Dipartimenti di Eccellenza Program (2018-2022), project F11I18000680001".